Lab 4 - IR generation

 If everything worked as expected, you should be able to run

-the compiler driver dtiger
+the compiler driver dtiger as follows,

 $ src/driver/dtiger --help